Anushapeddapalli/DBMS_MiniProject/README.md

 The project is organized into different folders to keep the system **modular and easy to maintain**.

 - **public/**
-  Contains static files such as CSS, JavaScript, and images.

-- **views/**
-  Contains HTML pages like login, registration, and menu pages.
+  Contains static files such as CSS, JavaScript, images ,HTML pages like login, registration, and menu pages.

 - **database/**
   Contains the SQLite database file.